Josh White: Personal life

 In 1933, White married Carol Carr, a New York gospel singer.
 They raised Blondell (Bunny), Julianne (Beverly), Josh Jr., Carolyn (Fern), Judy, and a foster daughter, Delores, in their home in the Sugar Hill section of Harlem, New York.
 White's younger brother Billy (who he moved up from Greenville) and Carol's mother lived with them in the White household.
 His father died in a South Carolina mental institution in 1930, the result of beatings at the hands of Greenville deputies a decade earlier.
 His mother, Daisy Elizabeth, a stern and religious woman, remained in her hometown of Greenville and lived into her 80s.
-She came to visit White in New York several times a year, and he traveled to see her in South Carolina, but she didn't allow his nonreligious recordings in her home.
+She came to visit White in New York several times a year, and he traveled to see her in South Carolina, but she did not allow his non-religious recordings in her home.
 Except for his childhood performances in her Greenville church in the 1920s, she never again saw her son perform, refusing to attend concerts where he sang non-sacred songs.
 His brother Billy and (future civil rights leader) Bayard Rustin, Sam Gary and Carrington Lewis performed and recorded with White as Josh White and His Carolinians (from 1939 to 1940) and appeared with him in the Broadway musical John Henry.
 After World War II, Billy became Eleanor Roosevelt's house manager and chauffeur for the remainder of her life.